simonsejse/thecodingsorcerer/_programming/java/test.md

 }
 List<Integer> incrementByOne = fold((Application::incrementByOne), new ArrayList<>(), List.of(10, 10,20));
 ```
+{. note }
+> Beware the functions `length` and `incrementByOne` returns `Integer` and `List<Integer` which is the state it returns.
+So we notice in the method `length` it does not even use the parameter a, it just increments 1 to state and returns the new state.

 Most of these have a running time on $$O(n)$$ time since they require to go throuch each element of the list and do something.